Day 4 | 5th October

 The music of Central Asia with Zhan Katseyev, Husniddin Ato, Layla, and Gulzoda

-A virtuoso Kobyz player from Kazakhistan, Layla is well known for her bold cross-genre experiments.
+A virtuoso Kobyz player from Kazakhstan, Layla is well known for her bold cross-genre experiments.
 The traditional Kobyz, with a deep, meditative sound, is a sacred instrument of Shamans and spiritual medics in Kazakh and Turkish cultures.
 Layla developed the Electric Kobyz, a bold, dynamic reinvention of this ancient instrument.
 She has since paired and perfected the Kobyz with rock, pop, jazz, and electronic music, finding newer ways to bridge tradition and innovation, breaking stereotypes and inspiring younger musicians picking up the instrument.
 The Kobyz reveals its two distinct sides in Layla’s hands.
 She draws out the pensive, melancholic depths of the traditional Kobyz, as well as the lively, dynamic spirit of the electric variant, moving between them with graceful fluency.

 Widely recognised as one of the most significant voices of Central Asia, Gulzoda Khudoynazarova is among the numbered few practitioners and interpreters of Uzbekistan’s Shashmaqam.
 Included in the UNESCO World Heritage List, Shashmaqom is a classical music tradition rich in vocal and instrumental music, melodic and rhythmic idioms and poetry.
 Paired with her magnetic stage presence and haunting voice, this 1000 year-old tradition comes to life at Gulzoda’s concerts and lingers long after she concludes.
 She is accompanied by Bekzod Safarov on the Dutar (a 2 stringed lute) and Farrukh Vohidov on Gijjak (Uzbek’s oldest bow instrument).
 Gulzoda herself sings while also playing the Doyra, one of Asia’s oldest percussion instruments.